-Blue Ridge Craft Trails, a part of the Blue Ridge National Heritage Area, highlights many of these Boone area galleries and studios.
-Blue Ridge Craft Trails connects the artists of Appalachia to the rich history of creation in the region, and the natural beauty of the mountains that has inspired countless works of art through the centuries.
-Visit all of the stops in the area by using our Sample Itinerary on their website.
+Blue Ridge Craft Trails, a part of the Blue Ridge National Heritage Area, highlights many Boone area artisan galleries and craft studios.
+Blue Ridge Craft Trails connects the artists of Appalachia to the rich history of creation in the region and honors the natural beauty of the Blue Ridge Mountains that has inspired countless works of art throughout centuries.
+Visit all of the stops in Watauga County by using our Sample Itinerary on the Craft Trails website.